 The formula states that behavior and our perspectives (B) is a function (f) of the person (P) and his or her environment (E).

 This level of exploration and novel understandings can create a shift in our original understanding based on a shift on our mental and emotional framework.

-This form of learning challenges us to understand how things are linked together.
+This form of learning challenges us to understand how things are linked together (density of relationships), and what ‘pattern influencers’ are at play.
 It also challenges us to look at things from different angles and to consider alternative perspectives.

-As an example, when looking at organizations and the relationships between organizational structure, behavior and performance, a fundamentally change in our insights into these relationships will bring about novel strategies and actions.
+As an example, when looking at organizations and the relationships between organizational structure /design, technology, behavior and performance, a fundamentally change in our insights into these relationships will bring about novel strategies and actions.

 - Learning new functional skills and capabilities in real time…